kavanoz64/JTAG-Programming-on-Windows-11/README.md

 ## Part 4 — Driver binding (Tigard)

+Windows installs FTDI's serial driver automatically, which gives you two COM ports.
+JTAG tools can't use that driver, so one interface has to be switched to WinUSB.
+This is what Zadig does.

 1. Plug in Tigard.
-Two COM ports appear.
+Two COM ports appear in Device Manager under **Ports (COM & LPT)**.
-2. Run Zadig **as administrator**.
+2. Run Zadig **as administrator** (right-click → Run as administrator).
-3. **Options → List All Devices.**
+3. **Options → List All Devices.** Nothing useful appears until you do this.
-4. Select **Tigard V1.1 (Interface 1)** — Interface 1, not 0.
-5. Choose **WinUSB** and click Replace Driver.
+4. In the dropdown, select **Tigard V1.1 (Interface 1)**.
+Check the interface number carefully — Interface 0 is the wrong one and will appear to work right up until scans come back empty.
+5. In the driver box to the right of the green arrow, use the small up/down arrows to select **WinUSB**.
+6. Click **Replace Driver**.
+It takes a few seconds.

 Interface 1's COM port disappears.
-Interface 0 keeps its COM port for UART use.
+Interface 0 keeps its COM port and can still be used as a normal serial port.

-Device Manager should show the interface under WinUSB devices rather than Ports (COM & LPT).
+To confirm: in Device Manager, the interface should now appear under a **Universal Serial Bus devices** or **WinUSB devices** heading rather than Ports (COM & LPT).

+This is a one-time change per adapter, per PC.
+Windows remembers it across reboots and replugs.

+### Undoing it

+If you ever want the COM port back: Device Manager → right-click the device → **Uninstall device**, tick **"Attempt to remove the driver"**, then unplug and replug.

 ---

 ## Part 5 — Verify it works

-Run xc3sprog from the UCRT64 shell so it finds its DLLs.
+Run xc3sprog from the **MSYS2 UCRT64** shell so it finds its DLLs. openFPGALoader works from any shell once installed, but it's simplest to use the same window for both.

+Power the target board, connect the adapter, then:

 ```bash
 openFPGALoader --detect --cable tigard